The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Oregon, US

 English

-Christine Quinto is a Neurologist in La Grande, Oregon.
+Christine Quinto is a Neurologist practicing medicine in La Grande, Oregon.
 Dr. Quinto is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Obstructive Sleep Apnea, Central Sleep Apnea, Memory Loss, and Autosomal Dominant Partial Epilepsy with Auditory Features.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Obstructive Sleep Apnea, Central Sleep Apnea, Memory Loss, and Autosomal Dominant Partial Epilepsy with Auditory Features.

 Learn about our expert tiers